zjusuge/zjusuge.github.io/_pages/about.md

 # **👋 About Me**

-I am a PhD student at Zhejiang University (ZJU), currently in a joint training program at Nanyang Technological University (NTU).
-My research interests lie at the intersection of **Disaster Prevention and Mitigation** and **Artificial Intelligence**.
+I am a PhD student at **Zhejiang University (ZJU)**, currently participating in a joint training program at **Nanyang Technological University (NTU)**.
+My research is situated at the intersection of **Artificial Intelligence** and **Disaster Prevention and Mitigation**.

-Specifically, I focus on leveraging machine learning and deep learning to enhance the prediction, monitoring, and mitigation of geological hazards, particularly landslides and debris flows.
+Specifically, I focus on leveraging machine learning and deep learning frameworks to enhance the **early warning, spatiotemporal prediction, and intelligent mitigation** of geological hazards, such as landslides and debris flows.

 You can find my research profile and real-time citation count on <a href='https://scholar.google.com/citations?user=JNiHto0AAAAJ'>Google Scholar <img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>.

 # **🔥 News**
 - *2025.11*: 🎉🎉 Awarded the Silver Award in the China International College Students' Innovation Competition (2025) Singapore Regional.
 - *2025.07*: 🚀 Selected for the Outstanding Doctoral Dissertation Award cultivation program at Zhejiang University.
-- *2025.02*: ✍️ Published my debut poetry collection "Su Ge Ni Lan", China.
+- *2025.02*: ✍️ Published my debut poetry collection **"Su Ge Ni Lan"** (《苏格尼兰》), China.
 - *2024.12*: 🎓 Awarded the Young Science and Technology Scientists Sponsorship Program by CAST (Doctoral Student Special Plan).
 - *2024.09*: 🛫 Started my joint PhD training at Nanyang Technological University (NTU), Singapore.